dcbriccetti/phaser-lessons/doc/Graphical Web Game with JavaScript and Phaser.md

 This short example shows the code required to run Phaser from an HTML page, and present the greeting, “Hello, World”.
 (Read about [the tradition](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) if you like.)
-Try changing:
+Change:
-- the greeting
+1. the greeting
-- the text size and color
+1. the text size and color
-- the background color
+1. the background color

 ##### [Hello, World with a Sprite](https://repl.it/@dcbriccetti/hello-sprite)
 Instead of using text to display “Hello, World”, this example displays a rotating sprite containing the text.
-- Make the sprite rotate faster
+1. Make the sprite rotate faster
-- Reverse the rotation direction
+1. Reverse the rotation direction

 ##### [Moving Character](https://repl.it/@dcbriccetti/moving-character)
 This program has a pretty eagle flying in a blue sky.
 It’s programmed to move right when you press the right arrow.
-- Make the character move in all four directions
+1. Make the character move in all four directions
-- Change the movement speed
+1. Change the movement speed
-- Experiment with different drag values
+1. Experiment with different drag values

 ##### [Two Collect](https://repl.it/@dcbriccetti/two-collect)
 This game is about a cat and a monkey that collect diamonds.
 Only the monkey moves in all four directions and shows a score.
-- Let the cat move all four ways
+1. Let the cat move all four ways
-- Show the cat’s score
+1. Show the cat’s score
-- Optional:
-    - Have pieces of coal, or some other enemy sprite randomly appear and take points away when collected by one of the characters
+1. (Optional) Have pieces of coal, or some other enemy sprite randomly appear and take points away when collected by one of the characters

 ##### [Bounce](https://repl.it/@dcbriccetti/bounce)
 A tennis ball drops and bounces and rolls somewhat realistically, using the “Arcade” physics engine of Phaser.
-- Experiment with different values for gravity, drag and bounce
+1. Experiment with different values for gravity, drag and bounce
-- Replace the graphic with one that you draw or find, considering appropriate use
+1. Replace the graphic with one that you draw or find, considering appropriate use
     - Consider using [Creative Commons Search](https://search.creativecommons.org/)

 ##### [Multi-Bounce](https://repl.it/@dcbriccetti/multi-bounce)
 Multiple tennis balls drop and interact with each other.
 Eventually, each one fades away and disappears.
-- Change the ball-generation rate
+1. Change the ball-generation rate
-- Change the ball spawn position
+1. Change the ball spawn position
-- Change the range of random X axis velocities
+1. Change the range of random X axis velocities
-- Change the fade-out time (look for “alpha”)
+1. Change the fade-out time (look for “alpha”)
-- Change the number of balls that can exist
+1. Change the number of balls that can exist
-- Change the way the balls spin (angular velocity)
+1. Change the way the balls spin (angular velocity)
-- Have the ball sizes be random
+1. Have the ball sizes be random

 ##### [Platform](https://repl.it/@dcbriccetti/platform)
 This game is adapted from [a Phaser tutorial](https://phaser.io/tutorials/making-your-first-phaser-3-game), and improved with modern JavaScript features and other changes.
 Collect the stars and avoid the bombs.
-- Change how high the character jumps
+1. Change how high the character jumps
-- Add another platform
+1. Add another platform
-- Let the character leave the screen
+1. Let the character leave the screen
-- Allow jumping even when the character is not on a surface
+1. Allow jumping even when the character is not on a surface

 ##### [Classify or Lose (aka Save the Animals)](https://repl.it/@dcbriccetti/classify-or-lose)
 This game, which has you save animals by classifying them as monkeys, birds or cats, is written in such a way that the theme can be changed by bringing in new graphics and sounds.
-- Change the theme (to a happy one?)
+1. Change the theme (to a happy one?)